zkmkarlsruhe/YoloOSC/README.md

 YoloOSC
 =======

-Live object identification streaming over OSC.
+Yolo live object identification to OSC.

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).